Pricing Methods | Basic Pricing Methods and Pricing Strategy

 - Serve Different Market Verticals: A company that sells individual products to retail customers may decide to sell products to government agencies interested in bulk purchases.
 Different pricing strategies are necessary to take into account volume sales, delivery costs, and other factors unique to servicing government clients.

 - Generate New Customers: Flat fee pricing often generates additional customers, especially if a flat fee is perceived as cheaper than a la carte purchases.
 Subscription and time-based purchase agreements are common ways of generating new customers.
-Typically a company will create pricing strategies to generate new customers at a low profit margin, and then seek to provide additional services for additional fees.
+Typically, a company will create pricing strategies to generate new customers at a low profit margin, and then seek to provide additional services for additional fees.

 - Create Additional Sales Opportunities: Existing customers - especially satisfied existing customers - are fertile ground for additional purchases.
 Tiered pricing systems for services, and ancillary or complementary products for existing products are great ways to generate additional revenue per existing customer.

 - Minimize Credit Sales: Retail sales are based on cash (or credit card) payments on an up-front basis.
-Service businesses typically bill after at least a portion of those services have been provided, which requires the company to in effect extend credit.
+Service businesses typically bill after some portion of those services have been provided, which requires the company to in effect extend credit.
 Some businesses develop service plans that include up-front deposits or that require up-front payments.
 For example, most cable companies charge for services ahead of service delivery; the bill delivered on September 15, for instance, may cover the time period running from Oct.
 1 to October 31.

 - Minimize Barriers to Purchase: Time-based pricing can make an initial purchase more attractive.
 Variable pricing is most often used for products purchased from television direct marketers: "Three easy payments of $29.95 each!"
 Variable pricing can make an initial purchase more attractive as well: a company could offer a service for a reduced rate for the first three months, with subsequent months charged at a higher rate.
 The goal in that case is to give a customer incentive to try a service because the price is low, at least in the short term.

-Keep in mind the best pricing strategies are flexible and allow a company to respond to changes in supply or demand, new competition, changes in technology, etc. Price strategies should constantly be evaluated and tested to ensure the company maximizes return on sales while meeting a variety of other goals and needs
+Keep in mind the best pricing strategies are flexible and allow a company to respond to changes in supply or demand, new competition, changes in technology, etc. Price strategies should constantly be evaluated and tested to ensure the company maximizes return on sales while meeting a variety of other goals and needs.